 Step 1: Cut a four-foot section of rope, tie one end to the frame, and make a loop in the other.
 Singe the ends with the lighter to prevent fraying.

-Step 3: Place the wire rack on the baking sheet and top it with the wreath.
+Step 3: Put the wire rack on the baking sheet and place the wreath on top.
 This makes cleanup much easier.

 Step 4: Scoop the peanut butter into the measuring cup, microwave it for 30 seconds, then stir.
 Repeat this until the peanut butter has melted to a thin, easy-to-pour consistency.